neurobagel/documentation/docs/user_guide/maintaining.md

 We are continuously improving Neurobagel tools and services, so you may want to update your Neurobagel node to the latest version to benefit from new features and bug fixes.
-We always publish our tools as [Docker images on DockerHub](https://hub.docker.com/u/neurobagel).
+We always publish our tools as [Docker images on Docker Hub](https://hub.docker.com/u/neurobagel).

 Each Docker image has a [semantic version](https://semver.org/) tag (vX.Y.Z), and also two rolling tags: